Charity set up in Frightened Rabbit frontman's memory launches new mental health fund

 You can find the application form here along with further information.

 The new scheme was launched by projecting “the words of Scott & young people onto Scottish landmarks” on Mental Health Day (October 10).
-See the images in the tweets above.
+You can see the images in the tweets above.

 Frightened Rabbit recently announced a new book comprising of the lyrics and illustrations of Scott Hutchison, The Work.